Oswestry Disability Index

 What is the Oswestry Disability Index?

 The sections themselves are the activities of daily living, such as personal care, walking, sitting, standing, and even weight lifting!
-Each section has a set of six items that are statements of how lower back pain is affecting the patient.
+Each section has six items describing how lower back pain affects the patient.
 Do they not feel any pain at all when doing a particular activity?
-Are they still able to do that particular activity but feel a bit of pain doing so?
+Can they still do that activity but feel a bit of pain?
 Or does the pain prevent them from doing that activity at all?
 These are the general questions that will be answered by engaging with the ten sections of this index.

 Printable Oswestry Disability Index